cjus/hydra-aws-docker-article/README.md

-# Deploying Node ExpressJS Microservices to AWS using Docker and Docker Swarm Mode
+# Deploying Node Microservices to AWS using Docker

+* Introduction to docker and building containers
+* Running containers on AWS
+* Building and working with a swarm cluster

+---

 In this post we'll look at deploying microservices to Amazon's AWS using Docker and to a cluster using Docker Swarm mode.
 Because doing such a thing is plagued with lots of complexity, we're going to use a microservices library called [Hydra](https://www.npmjs.com/package/hydra)  -  which will greatly simply the effort while offering considerable scalability benefits.
 Even if you choose not to use Hydra, the information in this post should help you get started with AWS and Docker.